dhushyanth-s/router-holmes/README.md

 The project implements a Realtime Analytics dashboard for hypothetical company which is in-charge of managing routers in New York City.
 It simulates the routers, its status and individual people across the city and displays the data in a realtime-updated dashboard with useful visualizations.

+The project was done as a part of [The singlestore hackathon](https://singlestore.devpost.com/).
+See our demo video [here](https://www.youtube.com/watch?v=uyN8_QmrFkw&ab_channel=VaishakhSreekanthMenon).

 ## Architecture
 <p align="center">
   <img src="./Architecture.png"  height="400px">